joeltg/brainfreeze/README.md

 This is probably because FHE is excruciatingly slow: with TFHE, each boolean operation on two encrypted bits takes 10-20 milliseconds to evaluate.
 With an 8-bit architecture and 16 bytes of RAM, Brainfreeze sputters along at around 0.1 hertz (1 cycle every 10 seconds) on a 2017 Macbook Pro. 😬

-### Surrender to the Tyranny of Exponential Loop Unrolling

 The bytes of RAM affect speed because the data pointer is encrypted along with every other register.
 Since we never actually know where the data pointer is, or which instruction we're executing, Brainfreeze has to execute every possible operation on every possible memory address on every clock cycle, and pretend to update each one.
 This is a general problem with FHE: every branch in your control flow has to be explored and recombined at the end.